Galaxy blending effects in deep imaging cosmic shear probes of cosmology: Weak lensing cosmological probe

-In addition, we restrict ourselves to galaxies detected in at least four LSST bands, including the $i$-band with $i>22$ from our cosmology sample already with the $i<24$ magnitude cut.
+In addition, we restrict ourselves to galaxies detected in at least four LSST bands, including the $i$ band with $i>22$ drawn from our cosmology sample already with the $i<24$ magnitude cut.
 We have thus come to the \texttt{Buzzard} source sample, which we will make separately for different cases (depending on blending and tomography) and use for cosmological inference.
-Using these quality cuts ensures reliable shape measurements and photometry while maintaining a high shear signal for the lensing sample.
-Including brighter galaxies ($i<22$) would only add ~28\% more galaxies to the source sample given the steep apparent magnitude vs number counts relation.
+Using these quality cuts ensures reliable shape measurements and photometry while maintaining a high shear signal for the source sample.
+Including brighter galaxies ($i<22$) would only add $\sim$28 per cent more galaxies to the cosmology sample and $\sim$42 per cent more galaxies to the source sample given the steep apparent magnitude vs number counts relation.
 We are aiming at the background galaxies and therefore it is more appropriate to select fainter galaxies for that purpose.
-A recent example of such a cut at the $22^{\rm nd}$ magnitude is \cite{ihasan2021}.
-The fraction of galaxies in the \texttt{Buzzard} cosmology sample that satisfy all the criteria (i.e., will be kept in the source sample) are ~63\% for both the non-blended and blended catalogues.
+A recent example of such a cut at the $22{\rm nd}$ magnitude is \cite{ihasan2022}.
+The fraction of galaxies in the \texttt{Buzzard} cosmology sample that satisfy all the criteria (i.e., will be kept as the source sample) is about 44 per cent for both the non-blended and blended cases.